qelectrotech/qelectrotech-doc/source/users/element/type/element_slave.rst

 Specific variables

-* **Position master element**: Internal pre-defined variable which is automatically displayed under dinamic texts of the element.
+* **Position master element**: Internal pre-defined variable which is automatically displayed under dynamic texts of the element.
 The default formula from the variable is ``(%id-%l%c)``, variables took from master element.

 .. seealso::